 - Little or no advance planning is needed.
 All you need is a quick check of the web site to find out when campus tours are offered and if pre-registration is required.

 - You can practice on the locals.
-If you’re the least bit nervous about walking up to a college student to ask a question, then practice on the locals.
+If you’re nervous about walking up to a college student to ask a question, practice on the locals.
 As you expand your campus visit radius, you’ll find that college students everywhere are almost always willing to talk with prospective students.
 Get over your shyness and find out what’s great and what’s not-so-great at every college you visit.

 - Local college visits save you money.
-With no overnight hotel stays and only a short drive or bus ride to campus, there’s no doubt you’ll save money.
+With no overnight hotel stays and only a short drive or bus ride to campus, you’ll save money.
 With that extra cash in your pocket, be sure to have a meal on campus.
 That could very well be a new experience at a place you know so well.
-You can apply what you’ve learned by beginning college visits locally later — when the stakes are higher with overnight hotel fees and travel costs added in to the mix.